 The relationships we form toward significant people in our life, and upon whom we depend for care and protection, are our attachments.
 Our most active period of developing attachments is during childhood, when we form attachments to our parents/caregivers, and also to relatives, siblings, and other significant adults who have continuity and consistency in our life and provide some level of care and protection.

 Our attachments to significant others vary, depending on our experience of care and protection from them.
 Some attachments are secure, meaning that we can confidently explore our world and take on challenges, secure in the knowledge that we have someone we can turn to when we need them; someone who will help us to feel better quickly so we can brave the world again.
 Other attachments are insecure, leaving us unsure about our access to the support we need to take on the world with confidence after it challenges us in some way.
 Other attachments are particularly problematic (disordered), as the person we rely on for care and protection is also a source of fear and distress.
 This type of attachment (also known as Disorganised) is rare and typically only occurs where there has been abuse and/or neglect.

-Although some of these attachments are more influential than others (typically referred to a primary attachments), it is widely considered that our overall attachment style is influenced by our experience of relationships with all of the people towards whom we have developed an attachment.
+Although some of these attachments are more influential than others (typically referred to a primary attachments), our overall attachment style is influenced by our experience of relationships with all of the people towards whom we have developed an attachment.
 That is, if we think of attachment as a spectrum that ranges from disorder to security (see below), where each of us sits on the the spectrum is influenced to a greater or lesser degree by our collective attachment relationships.

 In consideration of this, we see the positive influence of secure primary attachments and the disruptive (and, at times, destructive) influence of disordered ones.
 This is brought into further focus when we consider the relationship between where we sit on this spectrum and the the beliefs that form about ourselves, others and our world that develop from our experiences of attachment and influence our approach to life, roles, and relatedness: